A New Approximation Technique for Resource-Allocation Problems: Max-Min Fair Allocation

+The configuration LP formulation for the max-min fair allocation problem was first considered in \cite{bansal:stoc06}.
+A {\it configuration} is a subset of items, and the LP has a variable for each valid configuration.
+Using binary search, first the optimum solution value $T$ is guessed and then we define valid configurations based on the approximation factor $\lambda$ sought; we will set

+We call a configuration $C$ {\it valid for person $i$} if either of the following two conditions hold: \begin{itemize} \item $u_{i,C} \geq T$ and each item in $C$ has value less than $\frac{T}{\lambda} $.
+These are called {\em small} items. \item $C$ contains only one item $j$ and $u_{i,j} \geq \frac{T}{\lambda}$.
+We call such an item $j$ to be a {\em big} item for person $i$. \end{itemize}

+We define a variable $x_{i,C}$ for assigning a valid configuration $C$ to person $i$.
+Let $C(i,T)$ denote the set of all valid configurations corresponding to person $i$ with respect to $T$.
+The configuration LP relaxation of the problem is as follows:

+The above LP formulation may have an exponential number of variables, However, if the LP is feasible, then a fractional allocation where each person receives either a big item or at least a utility of $T(1-\epsilon)$ can be computed in polynomial time for any constant $\epsilon > 0$ \cite{bansal:stoc06}.
+In the subsequent discussion and analysis, we ignore the multiplicative $(1 - \epsilon)^{-1}$ factor; it is hidden in the $\Theta$ notation of the ultimate approximation ratio.

+The worst-case integrality gap of the above configuration LP is lower-bounded by $\Omega(\frac{1}{\sqrt{k}})$ \cite{bansal:stoc06}.
+In \cite{asadpour:stoc07}, Asadpour and Saberi gave a rounding procedure for the configuration LP that achieved an approximation factor of $O\left(\frac{1}{\sqrt{k}(\ln{k})^3}\right)$.
+Here we further lower the gap and prove the following theorem; our proof is also significantly simpler than that of \cite{asadpour:stoc07}.

+\begin{theorem} Given any feasible solution to the configuration LP, it can be rounded to a feasible integer solution such that every person gets at least $\Theta\left(\frac{1}{\sqrt{k\ln{k}}}\right)$ fraction of the optimal utility with probability at least $1-\Theta(\frac{1}{k})$, in polynomial time. \end{theorem}

+Note that the work of Chakrabarty, Chuzhoy and Khanna \cite{Chuzhoy09} yields an improved approximation factor of $m^{\epsilon}$ for any positive constant $\epsilon$, but it does not use the configuration LP (also note that $m \geq k$).

-\begin{theorem} Suppose, in max-min allocation, we are given upper bounds $c_{i}$ on the number of items that each person $i$ can receive, in addition to the utility values $u_{i,j}$.
-Let $T$ be the optimum max-min allocation value that satisfies $c_i$ for all $i$.
+In the context of fair allocation, an additional important criterion can be an \emph{equitable partitioning} of goods: we may impose an upper bound on the number of items a person might receive.
+For example, we may want each person to receive at most $\lceil \frac{m}{k} \rceil$ goods.
+Theorem \ref{thm:matching} then directly leads to the following. \begin{theorem} Suppose, in max-min allocation, we are given upper bounds $c_{i}$ on the number of items that each person $i$ can receive, in addition to the utility values $u_{i,j}$.
+Let $T$ be the optimal max-min allocation value that satisfies $c_i$ for all $i$.
 Then, we can efficiently construct an allocation in which for each person $i$ the bound $c_i$ holds and she receives a total utility of at least $T - \max_{j} u_{i,j}$. \end{theorem}

 This generalizes the result of \cite{dani:05}, which yields the ``$T - \max_{j} u_{i,j}$'' value when no bounds such as the $c_i$ are given.
 To our knowledge, the results of \cite{julia:focs09,asadpour:stoc07,asadpour-feige-saberi,bansal:stoc06} do not carry over to the setting of such ``fairness bounds'' $c_i$.